karami-mehdi/CyberattackDetection/README.md

 # 🌐 Cyberattack Detection and Anomalous Behavior Analysis Using Recurrent Neural Networks (RNN)

 Cybersecurity is a critical domain as network attacks increasingly threaten systems worldwide.
 Detecting cyberattacks and analyzing anomalous behaviors in network traffic is essential for securing digital environments.
-This project leverages **Recurrent Neural Networks (RNNs)**, technically **Long Short-Term Memory (LSTM)**, to identify abnormal patterns in network traffic that signal potential cyberattacks, such as DDoS, port scanning, and brute-force attacks.
+This project leverages **Recurrent Neural Network (RNN)**, technically **Long Short-Term Memory (LSTM)**, to identify abnormal patterns in network traffic that signal potential cyberattacks, such as DDoS, port scanning, and brute-force attacks.

 ## Dataset
 The project utilizes the **[CIC-IDS2017 Dataset](https://www.unb.ca/cic/datasets/ids-2017.html)**, developed by the [Canadian Institute for Cybersecurity](https://www.unb.ca).
 It is widely used for intrusion detection system evaluation and contains real-world attack simulations, including: